Gilgo Beach suspect Rex Heuermann's estranged wife says her "children cry themselves to sleep" in new statement ahead of court appearance

 - Read More: Wife of Gilgo Beach murders suspect asks for privacy: "I am pleading with you all to give us space"

-Ellerup says since learning of her husband's arrest, she filed for divorce.
+Ellerup shared a statement with the New York Post, saying since learning of her husband's arrest, she filed for divorce.

 "My children cry themselves to sleep.
 I mean, they're not children.
 They're grown adults, but they're my children.
-And my son has developmental disabilities, and he cried himself to sleep," she said in a statement to the New York Post.
+And my son has developmental disabilities, and he cried himself to sleep," she said in the statement.
 "He's so distraught and doesn't understand.
 And as a mother, I have no answers for him."

-She provided the New York Post with photos after investigators spent 12 days tearing through their home in search of evidence.
+She also shared photos from inside their Massapequa Park home after investigators spent 12 days searching for evidence.

-- Gilgo Beach murders: Suffolk County sheriff says more women coming forward with possible connections to Rex Heuermann

-Ellerup says the family had to dig through rubble just to find a chair inside the home.
+She said the family had to dig through rubble just to find a chair.

-"I woke up in the middle of the night, shivering," she said in a statement to the NY Post.
+"I woke up in the middle of the night, shivering," she said in the statement.

-She also says her daughter, Victoria, has expressed emotions of feeling "not human" in the wake of the mess left behind.
+She added her daughter, Victoria, has expressed emotions of feeling "not human" in the wake of the mess left behind.
 Their lawyer chimed in, saying, "She meant what they've done to them and the family is not even human.
 They were just complete animals, they treated them like animals."

 - Read More: Gilgo Beach Murders: Investigators wrap up search of Rex Heuermann's Massapequa Park home